maria2469/maria2469/README.md

 # 💫 About Me:
-🔭 I’m currently working on a hackathon project<br>👯 I’m looking to collaborate on open source projects to gain experience and confidence<br>🤝 I’m looking for help with web dev<br>🌱 I’m currently learning react.js
+🔭 I’m a freelancer ,feel free to take my services for your web or mob app.<br>👯 I’m looking to work on open source collaborations to gain more experience.<br>You can see my "Portfolio" to get more info.

 ## 🌐 Socials: